Sunilpal9401/Power-BI-SQL-Projects/Hotel_Analytics_hospitality_Domain/Readme.md

 ```
 ![image](https://github.com/user-attachments/assets/ce5faf18-e1e5-4244-9dd4-a89ab7fdff4a)

-- **Find the average stay duration of guests.
+-Find the average stay duration of guests.
 ```sql
 WITH Stay AS (
     SELECT